A Beginner's Guide To Wilderness and Backcountry Hiking Prep

 Testing your skills

-- Condition your body and take a few hikes on local trails
+- Condition your body and hike on local trails to get ready

 - Set up your tent in the backyard

 - Practice using the water pump

 - Break in those new hiking shoes by going on preparatory hikes

 - Brush up on wilderness and backcountry etiquette - Learn and practice Leave No Trace principles

 - Learn how to dig a cathole – you'll be glad you did!

 - Hoh River Trail - Olympic National Park, Washington (17.5 miles)